Lone Wolf McQuade: Plot

-Though McQuade is intent and tries to head to the location on his own, both Ramos and Jackson have followed him and the three head into the base for the attack.
-After an intense battle, with Jackson being shot again, and Sally and Richardson escaping, Sally is shot in the leg and both women are sidelined.

-Finally McQuade and Wilkes engage a hand-to-hand fight with the fight leaning in Wilkes' favor, until he strikes Sally (who ran to her father's aid), provoking McQuade into a frenzy of hits and kicks that defeats Wilkes.
-McQuade is reunited with his daughter, only to be fired upon by an injured Wilkes.
-Richardson steps into the line of fire to save McQuade and is fatally wounded.
-Her dying words to McQuade are that Wilkes killed her husband, forced her to be his arm candy, and that she loved McQuade.
+"Lone Wolf" McQuade tries to rescue Sally himself, but both Ramos and Jackson follow to help attack Wilkes' base.
+During the intense battle, Jackson is shot again.
+Lola and Sally try escaping, but Sally is shot in the leg.
+McQuade and Wilkes engage a hand-to-hand combat, in Wilkes' favor until he strikes Sally, provoking McQuade into a frenzy of hits and kicks that defeats Wilkes.
+McQuade and Sally are reunited, but an injured Wilkes opens fire.
+Lola steps into the line of fire to save McQuade and is fatally wounded.
+Lola's dying words reveal that Wilkes murdered her husband and forced her to be his partner, but she loves McQuade.

-Meanwhile, Wilkes and his remaining thug run into a building.
-Jackson provides McQuade with a grenade, and McQuade throws it into the building, killing Wilkes and the other man.
-Falcon then arrives in his helicopter.
-McQuade, Sally, Ramos, and Jackson take it, leaving Falcon to deal with the Mexican "federales".
+Wilkes and his henchman escape into a building for cover.
+Jackson hands a grenade to McQuade, who throws it, killing Wilkes.
+Falcon arrives in his helicopter to recover his merchandise, which is now destroyed.
+McQuade, Sally, Ramos, and Jackson fly away in the helicopter, leaving Falcon to Mexican Federales justice.